kanety/ii_interactor/README.md

 ## Usage

-Create interactor with `call` method:
+Create interactor with `call` method and call it as follows:

 ```ruby
 class Interactor < IIInteractor::Base